【*#06#】How to check if your device supports eSIM/dual SIM

 This is extremely convenient, and especially on Android, where the settings screen itself is different for each model, it's a simpler way to check

-However, it is important to note that the information you can obtain using the above steps is for reference only
+However, it's important to note that"the information you can obtain through the above procedureonly for reference purposes.

 Loading...